 How many immigrants are in Pennsylvania?

-About 925K in 2021.
-This represents approximately 7.1% of the population, or about 5 in 70 residents.
-Immigrants include foreign-born residents, such as naturalized US citizens, those authorized to enter the US (e.g., for work), and undocumented residents.
+About 1.03M immigrants in 2023.
+This translates to approximately 8% of the population, or roughly 4 in 50 residents in Pennsylvania.
+Immigrants are defined as foreign-born residents, which includes people who became US citizens, are authorized to come to the US (e.g., for work or study), or are undocumented residents.

 Showing data for